kailasnv/chat-app/README.md

 # chat_app - Flutter

-This is a chat app that i made with pure Flutter , I used Firebase as backend to handle and store all messages and user's data .
+###This is a real-time chat application made using pure Flutter, and Firebase as backend to handle and store all messages and user's data .
+Bloc is used  as state-management .
 Also this is one of my initial projects while in the journy of learning Flutter , so this app is not perfect and might have some issues and bugs ,but i have learned many things by doing this one .
 Also i learned how to work with Firebase  and some other cool packages such as Lottie .

 ## dependencies and packages used